 MARTIN: Arsalan, you're our attorney here.

 IFTIKHAR: Yeah.
 I mean just from a journalistic vantage point, Kevin and I were talking about this before the show, I mean I am totally going to call out ESPN on this one.
 I mean in 2002 they got this audiotape where the wife of the coach said that she actually witnessed molestation in their own basement.
-You know, from my perspective, you don't need anymore corroboration than that.
+You know, from my perspective, you don't need any more corroboration than that.
 This is not hearsay.
 This is directly from the horse's mouth.
-It could've been very ease - they could've very easily have verified whether or not it was her audio, her voice on the tape.
+It could've been very easy - they could've very easily verified whether or not it was her audio, her voice on the tape.

 I think that, you know, had there been a tape of, you know, Jerry Sandusky's wife saying the same thing, that she witnessed things, I think that would've been a reportable story as well.

-KEVIN BLACKISTONE, SPORTSWRITER: But that's really - but that's not enough.
+BLACKISTONE: But that's really - but that's not enough.
 I mean you have to corroborate.
 You just can't say that this is somebody's voice and therefore we're going to go with it.
 If, in fact, it turns out not to be that's person's voice, then you have opened yourself up to a lawsuit.
 I am troubled, however, that they sat on the tape for as long as they did, considering the nature of what the tape was about.